windytan/redsea/README.md

 -p, --show-partial     Display PS and RadioText before completely
                        received (as partial_ps, partial_radiotext).

--r, --samplerate RATE  Set input sample frequency.
+-r, --samplerate RATE  Set stdin sample frequency in Hz.
 Will resample
                        (slow) if this differs from 171000 Hz.

--t, --timestamp FORMAT Add time of decoding to JSON groups, see
+-t, --timestamp FORMAT Add time of decoding to JSON groups; see
                        man strftime for formatting options (or
                        try "%c").